A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Benchmarks of Safe Reinforcement Learning

 \section{Benchmarks of Safe Reinforcement Learning}

-Several safety benchmarks for safe RL have been developed, and various baselines have compared on the safe RL benchmarks~\citep{ray2019benchmarking}.
-More importantly, the Safe RL benchmarks including single agent and multi-agent benchmarks have made massive contributions to the RL community and helped safe RL move further towards real-world applications.
+Several safety benchmarks for safe RL have been developed, and various baselines have been compared on the safe RL benchmarks~\citep{ray2019benchmarking}.
+More importantly, the Safe RL benchmarks, including single-agent and multi-agent benchmarks, have made massive contributions to the RL community and helped safe RL move toward real-world applications.
 In this section, we investigate the popular safe RL benchmarks and try to answer the \textbf{``Safety Benchmarks"} problem.